 Charkho Chandan kaathro

-The spin yard is made out of Sandal
+The spin yarn is made out of sandalwood

 Puni lal gulal

-The threads in it are of different colours
+The threads in it are of different colors

 Katwari kaatan baithi kaatyo ant na paar